UK challenger banks: who’s who (and what’s their tech)

 BCS Global Markets

-BCS GM is the investment banking division of Russia’s BCS Financial Group, the largest independent securities broker on the Russian exchange.
+This London-based business is the investment banking division of BCS Financial Group, the largest independent securities broker on the Russian exchange.

 BCS uses Calypso Technology’s software for asset management, front-to-back office.

-A subsidiary of the Bahrain Financing Company (BFC) money transfer group.
-The project went through some stops and starts, but the bank finally received the banking licence in September/October 2016.
+BFC Bank is a subsidiary of the Bahrain Financing Company (BFC) money transfer group.
+The project went through some stops and starts, but the bank finally received its banking licence in 2016.

 BFC opted for an outsourced “bank in a box” version of ERI’s Olympic core banking system.
 The system is hosted by Blue Chip.